Graduate Student Funding

 - The Graduate Division application part: Graduate Division application material (done on-line) and

-- The ICS application part: ICS Graduate Program application forms (hard copies sent to the ICS department, attn: ICS graduate chair).
+- The ICS application part: ICS Graduate Program application forms (all documents uploaded via the Graduate Division’s supplemental documents upload site).

 Both parts must be completed in order to be considered for admission.

 3. Do I need to take the Graduate Record Exam (GRE) before applying to your program?